TheWorldAtMyFingerTips/TheWorldAtMyFingerTips.github.io/sql.md

 ### Dataset Introduction
 [The Movies Dataset](https://www.kaggle.com/rounakbanik/the-movies-dataset) consists of 7 csv files (credits, keywords, links, moview_metadata, ratings, etc.).
 For this project's context, I have only used the following 4:
-* movies_metadata.csv (45,000+ rows) - contains info on movies with attributes of release dates, franchise family, genres, budget, revenue, homepages, production companies, etc.
+* **movies_metadata.csv** (45,000+ rows) - contains info on movies with attributes of release dates, franchise family, genres, budget, revenue, homepages, production companies, etc.
-* credits.csv (45,000+ rows) - consists of cast and crew information per movie, in the form of a stringified JSON object
+* **credits.csv** (45,000+ rows) - consists of cast and crew information per movie, in the form of a stringified JSON object
-* ratings.csv (more than 1,048,576 rows) - contains the TMDB and IMDB IDs of all the movies featured in the Full MovieLens dataset
+* **ratings.csv** (more than 1,048,576 rows) - contains the TMDB and IMDB IDs of all the movies featured in the Full MovieLens dataset
-* links.csv (45,000+ rows) - list of mappings of corresponding TMDB, IMDB, and Movie IDs
+* **links.csv** (45,000+ rows) - list of mappings of corresponding TMDB, IMDB, and Movie IDs
 <br/>

-The files are too massive to process in excel, and so SQL comes in to save the day!
-Files are massive to even load in Github!
+The files are too massive to process in excel, and so SQL comes in to save the day!<br/> Files are massive to even load in Github! <br/>
 Just the ratings file alone is 692,921 KB.<br/><br/>

 ### Problem Statement